symfony/symfony1-docs/getting-started/en/A-Sandbox.markdown

-﻿Appendix A - The Sandbox
+Appendix A - The Sandbox
 ========================

 If your goal is to give symfony a try for a few hours, keep reading this